-The darker Pittsburgh bands you’re likely to see performing live shows around town.
+The currently active, darker Pittsburgh bands you’re likely to see performing live shows around town.

 - 8Cylinder: long-running IDM/breakcore/8bit/industrial project by David Crimm